-A preliminary screening based on the facility's electric demand, size and location of free area, and shading elements shows that the facility has high potential for installing a PV array.
+A preliminary screening based on the facility's electric demand, size and location of free area, and shading elements shows that the facility has high potential for installing an additional PV array.

 The amount of free area, ease of installation (location), and the lack of shading elements contribute to the high potential.
-A PV array located on the roof may be feasible.
-If you are interested in pursuing the installation of PV, we recommend conducting a full feasibility study.
+A PV array located in the parking lot will be feasible.
+If you are interested in pursuing the expansion of PV, we recommend conducting a full feasibility study.